-Statewide educational issues, for example in developing Maryland's ESSA Consolidated State Plan.
-The stakeholder committee was provided the opportunity to provide input both through a virtual meeting (held on June 10, 2021) and by submitting comments directly to MSDE staff subsequent to the meeting.
+The ESSA External Stakeholder Committee was afforded the opportunity to provide input both through a virtual meeting (held on June 10, 2021) and by submitting comments directly to MSDE staff subsequent to the meeting.

 Second Draft

 The initial draft plan was substantially revised based on the feedback received from the ESSA External Stakeholder Committee.
 Among the most significant revisions made following the first review stage was a comprehensive re-writing of the State's proposed priorities in section A.2 of the draft plan to reflect the following ESSA External Stakeholder Committee recommendations: